mesonbuild/meson/docs/markdown/IDE-integration.md

+---
+short-description: Meson's API to integrate Meson support into an IDE ...

 # IDE integration

 Meson has exporters for Visual Studio and XCode, but writing a custom backend for every IDE out there is not a scalable approach.
 To solve this problem, Meson provides an API that makes it easy for any IDE or build tool to integrate Meson builds and provide an experience comparable to a solution native to the IDE.